"We teach what we practice, we practice what we teach."

 All workshops conducted in accord with our Terms and Conditions of Service.

 Mornington Penninsular APS Branch Friday 30 / Saturday 31 May 2014.
-Contact the Branch for more details.
+Click Here for the link to the APS page for further information and Registration.

 Perth 27, 28 March 2014.
 Murdoch University.
 Click Here to Register.